googleapis/google-cloud-cpp/doc/packaging.md

 ## Common Configuration Variables for CMake

-As it is often the case, the CMake build can be configured using a number of options and command-line flags.
-A full treatment of these options is outside the scope of this document, but a few highlights:
+As is often the case, the CMake build can be configured using a number of options and command-line flags.
+A full treatment of these options is outside the scope of this document, but here are a few highlights:

 * Consider using `-GNinja` to switch the generator from `make` (or msbuild on Windows) to [`ninja`][ninja-build].
 In our experience `ninja` takes better